 On March 18, 1959, seven months after his tour, Congress passed the Hawaii Admission Act.
-Offered the choice between remaining a territory and becoming a state, only 35% of Hawaiians cast a vote.
+Offered the binary choice between remaining a territory and becoming a state, the majority of Hawaiians preferred neither option, with only 35% of residents choosing to vote.
 93% of those who voted were in favor of statehood.
-On August 21, 1959, President Eisenhower signed the official proclamation making Hawaii the 50th state, and on the fourth of July, 1960, the 50-star flag, like the one McBride flew a year earlier, became the official U.S. flag on Jul 4, 1960.
+On August 21, 1959, President Eisenhower signed the official proclamation making Hawaii the 50th state, and on the fourth of July, 1960, the 50-star flag, like the one McBride flew a year earlier, became the official U.S. flag.

 With the benefit of time, it’s easy to look back on the Hawaiian Liberty Bell trek and conclude it had no demonstrable effect on Congress.
 50 states sounds much better than 49, and the time was politically right for Hawaiian statehood.

 For almost the entirety of the effort, Hawai campaigned not to be the 50th state, but the 49th.
 The general thinking was that Hawaii’s claim to statehood was stronger than Alaska’s from an economic, geographic and historical perspective.
 When in 1959 the Democratic majority in Congress granted statehood to Democratic-leaning Alaska, it sparked a renewed interest in admitting the then Republican-leaning Hawaii to restore political balance.